frabjous/open-guide-editor/doc/installation.md

 If anyone wants me to create a `.desktop` file for OGE so it can be put into Desktop Environment menus easily, let me know.

+## Other Documentation

+See also the other documentation files concerning [basic usage, buttons and keybindings,](https://github.com/frabjous/open-guide-editor/blob/main/doc/basic-usage.md), [configuring the editor's settings](https://github.com/frabjous/open-guide-editor/blob/main/doc/settings.md), and the [security model](https://github.com/frabjous/open-guide-editor/blob/main/doc/security.md).

+## License

+Copyright 2023 © Kevin C. Klement.
+This is free software, which can be redistributed and/or modified under the terms of the [GNU General Public License (GPL), version 3](https://www.gnu.org/licenses/gpl.html).